pottekkat/personal-website/content/posts/interactive-code-examples-codapi/index.md

 <script src="https://unpkg.com/@antonz/codapi@0.19.7/dist/settings.js"></script>
 ```

 The widget can also be [installed using npm](https://www.npmjs.com/package/@antonz/codapi).
-Optionally, you can include the default styles to make the interactive snippets less boring:
+Optionally, you can include the default styles to make the controls less boring:

 ```html {title="interactive-blog-post.html"}
 <link